Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

  * Occupation (SOC): Operating engineers and other construction equipment operators (47-2073.00)
   * Industry (NAIC): 321991 Manufactured Home (Moble Home) Manufacturing
   * List of task and skills:
-    * Job summary

 This position reports to a construction operator and you will be responsible for the safe operation of process equipment on the construction projects to avoid potential hazards or obstructions, such as utility lines, other equipment, other workers, or falling objects.
 You will lead operations of a team on a wide range of project and task related assignments.
 Primary responsibilities will also include the manage, maintenance and operational tasks, the maintenance of a high level of professionalism, the commitment to quality production, coordinating machine actions with other activities, the positioning or moving loads in response to hand or audio signals from crew members.
 This position will also assist with the construction and de-mobilization of projects and various sites.
 Overall, the successful candidate will be a key part of the engineering team and will be responsible for the correct realization of the production process inside the company.

-  * Responsibilities
+* **Tasks**
-     * Learn and follow safety regulations,
+     * Learn and follow safety regulations.
      * Take actions to avoid potential hazards or obstructions, such as utility lines, other equipment, other workers, or falling objects.
      * Start engines, move throttles, switches,or levers, or depress pedals to operate machines,such as bulldozers, trench excavators, road graders, or backhoes.
      * Coordinate machine actions with other activities, positioning or moving loads in response to hand or audio signals from crew members.
      * Align machines, cutterheads, or depth gauge makers with reference stakes and guidelines or ground or position equipment, following hand signals of other workers.

-   * A successful candidate will possess the following skills and attributes:
+* **A successful candidate will possess the following skills and attributes:**
-     *Exceptional listening ability giving attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
+     * Exceptional listening ability giving attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
      * Control operations of equipment or systems.
      * Supervise and perform equipment Maintenance determining when and what kind of maintenance is needed.
      * Take care of the operation Monitoring by watching gauges, dials, or other indicators to make sure that machines are working properly.